geerlingguy/drupal-the-fastest/README.md

 At DrupalCon Nashville 2018, I became deeply interested in the realm of first-time Drupal experiences, specifically around technical evaluation, and how people would get their feet wet with Drupal.

-At the time, there are a large number of different ways people can start running and using a new Drupal installation, and documentation is all over the place.
-The intention of this project is to get a list of some of the most stable, simple, and quick ways to get a Drupal site installed and running for testing or site building, and measure a few benchmarks to help determine which one(s) might be best for Drupal newcomers.
+There are a number of different tools people can use to run a new Drupal installation, but documentation and ease of use for beginners is all over the place.
+The intention of this project is to highlight the most stable, simple, and popular ways to get a Drupal site installed and running for testing or site building, and measure a few benchmarks to help determine which one(s) might be best for Drupal newcomers.

-For reference, here's a spreadsheet I maintain of almost all community-maintained [local Drupal development environment tools](https://docs.google.com/spreadsheets/d/11LWo_ks9TUoZIYJW0voXwogawohqAbOFv_dcBlAVs2E/edit?usp=drive_web&ouid=107078709110443510384).
+For reference, here's a spreadsheet I maintain of all the community-maintained [local Drupal development environment tools](https://docs.google.com/spreadsheets/d/11LWo_ks9TUoZIYJW0voXwogawohqAbOFv_dcBlAVs2E/edit?usp=drive_web&ouid=107078709110443510384) I've heard of.

 ## Methods